 How have we (as a collective people) lost touch with so much?
 Where has our humanity gone?
 Where we replace kindness with entitlement and lack of empathy.
 When we place so much emphasis on ourselves, we elevate our own wishes and desires above everything and everyone else.
 We want what we want, we want it now and that is that.
 I would venture to ask; do you guys think he was a genuinely a happy guy overall?
 I will submit to you, from my perspective that is clearly a no for me.
 Do you think many people want to be around someone who behaves like that?
 I certainly did not want to meet him on the beach or sit down and have a friendly chat.
 Actually, if I wasn't afraid of him- it may have made for a more interesting story.
 It would have been nice to know what was going on in his mind in those moments ---it will forever be a mystery!

 The way you and I treat people, is a reflection of your own heart.
 What spills out of you into the world around is your behavior.
 Your behavior is dictated by your heart.
 There is a definite link between the two.
 You and I live in a culture that has removed the spiritual meaning and God from our lives.
-It has left so many feeling hopeless, without purpose, belonging and identity.
+It has left so many feeling hopeless, without purpose, lost sense of belonging and identity.
 If there was ever a generation so lost it's the one we have now.
 So many are looking for meaning and purpose to their life and they are being told there is none; we are here by accident. (this post goes along nice with my previous post Battle for the Soul)

 “Above all else, guard your heart, for everything you do flows from it.
 Keep your mouth free of perversity; keep corrupt talk far from your lips.
 Let your eyes look straight ahead; fix your gaze directly before you.
 Give careful thought to the paths for your feet and be steadfast in all your ways.
 Do not turn to the right or the left; keep your foot from evil.”